tforster/joy/README.md

 | joy    | info         |                                 | Get information about the current directroy                       |
 | cw     |              |                                 | Change the current working directory to one previously bookmarked |

+# Known Issues

+Since the AWS CLI is now invoked from `joy aws` all the custom AWS scripts are blocked as their commands get passed the CLI and are invalid.
+This will be addressed in an upcoming release.
 # Change Log

 See [CHANGELOG.md](CHANGELOG.md)